csperando/playground-zhal11ev/statement.md

 # Infinite Loops

 In the above code, the function will call itself until the parameter n is less than or equal to one.
-Also, every time it is called recursively, the input parameter n is decremented by 1.
+Also, every time it is called recursively, the input parameter n is decremented by 1 ``` return n * factorial(n-1) ```.
 This prevents the function from calling itself endlessly over and over again.
 For more complex examples, make sure the value you are interested in calculating is well-defined and will not lead to an infinite recursion depth.

 ## Limit the Depth of your Calculations

 Depending on the problem you are trying to solve, it may be a good idea to limit the depth of your recursive function.
-For more advanced algorithms such as Monte Carlo Tree Search (MCTS) used in chess programs, it is unreasonable to try to calculate every possible move.
+For more advanced algorithms such as a Monte Carlo Tree Search (MCTS) used in chess programs and many others, it is unreasonable to try to calculate every possible move.
 However, if you only want to look 3 or so steps ahead then you need to keep track of the "depth" of your algorithm.

 Below is a snippet of an almost identical factorial function to the one above.
 However, this one keeps track of how many times the factorial function has called itself.
 If it calls itself 7 times or more, then it will print an error message and return 0.